PhotoBook Awards - FAQs

-If the book meets the criteria for both categories, it may be entered separately, with applicable entry fees to each prize.
+If the book meets the criteria for all categories, it may be entered separately, with applicable entry fees to each prize.
 Books will only be juried within the context of the category to which they have been submitted.

 I have put a book proposal together using a print-on-demand service, and people can go on to the service and print it out.
 Is that enough for my book to be considered available in physical form, and hence eligible for the First PhotoBook award?

 Yes, it is.
 However, you must submit a physical copy of your book in order to be considered.

 What should be included in my submission packet?

 The packet of submission materials sent to Aperture Foundation should include the book(s) for entry; a printed, completed application form for each entry; and a copy of your receipt, which you will print out after filling in the online application form.